emmanuel881/alx-low_level_programming/experiments/processID/README.md

-### low level shell scripting
+# low level shell scripting(everything u need to know to start coding you own shell)
-##examples
+## examples
-* file 1 - maxID(Write a program that prints the PID of the parent process.
+* file 0 - (Write a program that prints the PID of the parent process.
 Run your program several times within the same shell.
 It should be the same.
 Does echo $$ print the same value?
 Why?)
+* file 1 - maxID(Write a shell script that prints the maximum value a process ID can be)
-* file 2
+* file 2 - (Write a program that prints all the arguments, without using ac.)